 The maximum investment refers to sums invested with any one institution at any one time.
 The ratings are determined by Fitch and published on their website.
 The criteria are used to derive lists of institutions which may be used, and authority is delegated to the Treasurer to vary the lists and limits as circumstances dictate.
-The ratings are reviewed at least quarterly.
-During 2016/17, investment activities continued to be constrained by changes to ratings and by the unwillingness of some institutions to accept short term deposits.
+The listings are reviewed at least quarterly.
+During 2017/18, investment activites continued to be constrained by changes to ratings and by the unwillingness of some institutions to accept short term deposits.

-At 31 March 2017, £7,000,000 was invested with five financial institutions for terms with more than 3 months left to run.
-The remaining investments (£5,549,050 invested with four financial institutions) fell into the definition of cash equivalents - short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+At 31 March 2018, £3,000,000 was invested with two financial institutions for terms with more than three months left to run.
+At 31 March 2017, £7,000,000 was invested with five institutions.
+The remaining investments fell into the definition of cash equivalents - short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+At 31 March 2018, cash equivalents included investments of £6,540,862 with four institutions (£5,549,050 with four institutions at 31 March 2017).

-The Authority does not generally allow credit to its debtors, and at 31 March 2017, there were no material debts more than three months past their due date.
+The Authority does not generally allow credit to its debtors, and at 31 March 2018, there were no material debts more than three months past their due date.